abinit/abinit/doc/tutorial/index.md

 # Welcome

-## Overview of the ABINIT tutorial.
+## Overview of the ABINIT tutorials.

-The lessons of this tutorial are aimed at teaching the use of ABINIT, in the UNIX/Linux OS and its variants (MacOSX, AIX ...).
+These tutorials are aimed at teaching the use of ABINIT, in the UNIX/Linux OS and its variants (MacOSX, AIX ...).
 They might be used for other operating systems, but the commands have to be adapted.

-At present, more than thirty lessons are available.
+At present, more than thirty tutorials are available.
 Each of them is at most two hours of student work.
-Lessons 1-4 cover the basics, other lectures are more specialized.
-There are dependencies between lessons.
+Tutorials 1-4 cover the basics, other lectures are more specialized.
+There are dependencies between tutorials.
 The following schema should help you to understand these dependencies.

 <center>